 Senior officials to lead Russia-U.S. security talks in Geneva on Jan.
 10

-MOSCOW, Dec 30 (Reuters) - Russia's Deputy Foreign Minister Sergei Ryabkov and U.S. Deputy Secretary of State Wendy Sherman will lead security talks in Geneva on Jan.
-10, the Russian Foreign Ministry said on Thursday, amid rising tensions over Ukraine.
+MOSCOW, Dec 30 (Reuters) - Russian Deputy Foreign Minister Sergei Ryabkov and U.S. Deputy Secretary of State Wendy Sherman will lead bilateral security talks in Geneva on Jan.
+10, the Russian Foreign Ministry said on Thursday, amid tensions over Ukraine.

-Russia is then set to hold talks with NATO in Brussels on Jan.
-12, before a broader meeting including Russia, the United States and other European countries on Jan.
-13, which Russia's foreign ministry said would take place in Vienna.
+In advance of the talks, which Russia hopes will eventually hand it new security guarantees, Russian President Vladimir Putin and his U.S. counterpart Joe Biden are due to discuss Ukraine and other subjects by phone later on Thursday.

+The Kremlin said on Thursday that the call was taking place at Putin's request.

 Russia has alarmed Western countries by massing tens of thousands of troops near its border with Ukraine in the past two months.
 Moscow denies planning to attack Ukraine and says it has the right to move its troops on its own soil as it sees fit.